OUT-OF-GAMUT COLORS (Or Colors That Don't Come Through Well in Photography)

 When you factor in composition, massing and movement of elements in painting the landscape, then you begin to see that landscape painting is significantly more challenging than you would guess.

 As an example, I have a dear friend who is an accomplished painter of portraits, figures, and animals.
-She once agreed to paint a small landscape for a show of landscape works that curated.
+She once agreed to paint a small landscape for a show of landscape works that I curated.
 She did a good job, but told me that it was a struggle, even though she often painted background landscapes into her figurative works.
 The orchestration of the painting was significantly different than anything she had ever done before.
 Her final comment was, “Landscapes are hard!”

 BRUSH CLEANING TIPS